Accessibility (UIA) Troubleshooting

 …are implemented using UIA, and when this feature is enabled, the browser enables the corresponding accessibility features.

-Back in the spring, some improvements to the Accessibility code caused a series of regressions that would result in crashes, hangs, and memory exhaustion when a loading many pages, including YouTube:
+Back in the spring of 2021, some improvements to the Accessibility code caused a series of regressions that would result in crashes, hangs, and memory exhaustion when a loading many pages, including YouTube:

 These regressions were impactful for many customers who didn’t expect to be running the impacted code.
 Fortunately, the problems were quickly fixed.